 Additional interviews with the New York Times resulted in a major article that further discussed one of the redesigned stations.

-I represented the Malkin family for almost three decades – from 1986 until 2015, when I left the company I had sold.
+I represented the Malkin family, which has branded as Empire Real Estate Trust since it went public, for almost three decades – from 1986 until 2015, when I left the company I had sold.
 At one point, one of their properties, 1185 Avenue of the Americas, faced the prospect of some 350,000 square feet coming back on the market.
 We began an intensive media campaign to reinforce the owner’s direct marketing efforts by tailoring numerous trade articles, news releases and newsletters to highlight the available space.
 For example, in support of a brokers’ party, we placed many articles about the event, which attracted more than 300 brokers.
 In one year alone, leases representing more than 200,000 square feet were signed or awaiting completion.

 Subsequently, the Malkin family purchased the MerrittView office complex in Fairfield County, Conn.
 MerrittView was then an isolated suburban facility, lacking an identity and sophisticated amenities, and struggling to maintain 40% occupancy.
 The building had developed a reputation for problems, resulting largely from a series of previous owners with too much debt and too little cash flow, who had neglected maintenance and had done little to improve common areas.
 As a result, MerrittView was then surrounded by negative publicity.